-Record-keeping and reporting
+6. Record-keeping and reporting

-First aid and accident record book
+6.1 First aid and accident record book

-A medical record will be completed by the first aider on the same day or as soon as possible after an incident resulting in an injury - a book in each class.

-For more serious injuries, as much detail as possible should be supplied when reporting an accident, including all of the information required (appendix 1).

-Records held in the first aid and medical book will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of.
+- A medical record will be completed by the first aider on the same day or as soon as possible after an incident resulting in an injury a book in each class. - For more serious injuries, as much detail as possible should be supplied when reporting an accident, including all of the information required. - Records held in the first aid and medical book will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of.

-Reporting to the HSE
+6.2 Reporting to the HSE

 The School Business Manager will keep a record of any accident which results in a reportable injury, disease, or dangerous occurrence as defined in the RIDDOR 2013 legislation (regulations 4, 5, 6 and 7).

-The School Business Manager will report these to the Health and Safety Executive as soon as is reasonably practicable and in any event within 10 days of the incident.
+The School Business Manager or member of the SLT will report these to the HSE as soon as is reasonably practicable and in any event within 10 days of the incident - except where indicated below.
+Fatal and major injuries and dangerous occurrences will be reported without delay (i.e. by telephone) and followed up in writing within 10 days.

-Reportable injuries, diseases or dangerous occurrences include:
+School staff: reportable injuries, diseases or dangerous occurrences

+These include: